-Since investors are buying a part of your company (not your product), this is the most important question, and is one often not answered.
-Justify funding requirements, use of funds and specify a current valuation estimate.
-Quantify founder investments, both cash and sweat-equity.
+Since investors are buying a part of your company (not your product), this is the most important question and is one often not answered.
+Justify funding requirements, and use of funds, and specify a current valuation estimate.
+Quantify founder investments, both cash, and sweat-equity.

 10. How much and when do you foresee investors getting a payout?